Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

-\textit{The feasibility requirement}: The graph $G$ needs to be a connected graph, which guarantees the connectivity of any two nodes.
-For any path $p\in\mathcal{P}$, the number of nodes in path $p$ cannot exceed $15$.
-For a path $p$, we denote the two end nodes, by $v_h$ and $v_t$.
-For other nodes $v\in p$, the maximum utilization value of node $v$, denoted as $U_{\max}(v)$, cannot be larger than the maximum value of the end nodes, i.e., $U_{\max}(v)\le \max\{U_{\max}(v_h),U_{\max}(v_t)\}$.
-There can also be nodes that connect to intermediate nodes in a path and has a degree $1$.
+\textit{The feasibility requirement}: The topology $G$ needs to be connected, which guarantees the connectivity of any two nodes. {For any path $p\in\mathcal{P}$, the number of nodes in path $p$ cannot exceed $15$ as physical requirements.
+Note the number $15$ comes from the real-world problem, and our framework can easily handle other path-length limit values.
+Any type-$H$ node must belong to one primary main path to prevent duplication in multiple primary main paths. } For a path $p$, we denote the two end nodes, by $v_h$ and $v_t$.
+For other nodes $v\in p$, the maximum utilization value of node $v$, denoted as $U_{\max}(v)$, cannot be larger than the maximum value of the end nodes, i.e., $U_{\max}(v)\le \max\{U_{\max}(v_h),U_{\max}(v_t)\}$. {If $p$ is a secondary main path, the two end nodes should have the same maximum utilization value, i.e., $U_{\max}(v_h)=U_{\max}(v_t)$.} There can also be nodes that connect to intermediate nodes in a path and has a degree $1$.
 We call such nodes hang nodes.
 Then, for a hang node $v_H$ attached to another node $v_A$, $U_{\max}(v_H)\le U_{\max}(v_A)$.
 These requirements prevent overloading in a path.